Conserved name: Documentation

 Conserved and rejected names (and suppressed names) are listed in the appendices to the ICN.
 As of the 2012 (Melbourne) edition, a separate volume holds the bulk of the appendices (except appendix I, on names of hybrids).
-The substance of the second volume is generated from a database which also holds a history of published proposals and their outcomes, the binding decisions on whether a name is validly published (article 38.4) and on whether it is a homonym (article 53.5).
+The substance of the second volume is generated from a database that also holds a history of published proposals and their outcomes, the binding decisions on whether a name is validly published (article 38.4) and on whether it is a homonym (article 53.5).
 The database can be queried online.